-Make sure that homeowners keep the surfaces as clear as possible.
-Countertops, coffee tables, desks, etc.
+Make sure that homeowners keep the surfaces as clean as possible—countertops, coffee tables, desks, etc.

 If you want some decorative items, leave 1-3 items.

-In shooting interiors, closets aren’t photographed unless they’re especially spacious or customised.
+In shooting interiors, don’t photograph closets unless they’re spacious or customised.

 At most times, a closet is a perfect spot to stash those small items until the photoshoot ends.

-Sometimes you’ll arrive at the home and there’s still clutter that you know will not look appealing in the photos.
-There’s nothing wrong with suggesting that a few extra things be hidden.
+Sometimes you’ll arrive at the home, and there’s still clutter that you know they will not look appealing in the photos.
+There’s nothing wrong with suggesting to hide a few extra things.

-You’ll start to mentally note the best angles and what small items may need to be moved.
-This also gives you the opportunity to ask the homeowner to move items.
+You’ll start to mentally note the best angles and what small items you may need to move.
+Doing so also allows you to ask the homeowner to move objects.

 Additionally, it lets you know which spaces are ready for you.
-And which spaces may need a few more minutes of tidying up.
+And which rooms may need a few more minutes of tidying up.

 Knowing this will let you know in what order you’ll want to start taking real estate photos.

 There are valid points for having the lights on or off when doing real estate photography.

 Leaving lights off gives you an even light temperature.
 But it also often gives off a cold feeling in real estate photos.

-I take it one property at a time and decide based on what each home would look best with.
+I take it one property at a time and decide based on what each home requires.